 Its case is made of black carbon which contributes to its lightness.
 The strap is made of rubber so soft and pliable it doesn’t irritate the wearer’s skin, and the ‘Clou de Paris’ pattern makes for good aesthetics.
-The polished bezel is manufactured with 3K black carbon fabric, and the dial is concealed with slightly-domed sapphire crystals, and anti-reflective coating.
-The back of the case allows for a glimpse of the calibre C1747, and it is fixed in place with six screws.
+The polished bezel is manufactured with 3K black carbon fabric, and the dial is concealed with slightly-domed sapphire crystals and an anti-reflective coating.
+The back of the case allows for a glimpse of the caliber C1747, and it is fixed in place with six screws.

 Graham Chronofighter Prodive Watch

 This limited edition was released in 2012, and it was meant for professional divers.
 However, it could be used by a horologist who simply wants to enjoy the aesthetics of the watch.
 The watches in this series were designed boldly.
 In line with the Graham Chronofighter collection, this series spans as wide as 45mm, however, it deviates from the regular limits to its water-resistance capabilities.
 This series, as a dive watch, boasts of 2000 feet(600m) of water resistance, an automatic helium release valve built into the case, and a uni-directional bezel.